See where your delivery slows down

 Capture team signals on dependencies, skills, and waiting points in one lightweight pass.

-Turn local responses into one map of cross-team handoffs, ownership boundaries, and specialist load.
+Turn local responses into one map of cross-team handoffs, ownership boundaries, and critical skills.

 Expose the bottleneck pattern that actually slows delivery instead of chasing surface symptoms.